forestgrape/coronavirus/controlling.md

   * Good ventilation
   * In regions where the death rate is above 2.5 per million and cases are increasing, gastronomy can be reduced at least in the later evening (section [Reduction of Nightlife](#reduction-of-nightlife)).
   * If the epidemiological situation permits, some gastronomy can be left often for those needing them (e.g. living/working alone/not working (e.g. due to Covid)/needing for other reasons), but for most gastronomy is luxury, dispensable for a few weeks.
-  * People working in large groups (e.g. open-plan office) or living in large groups (e.g. families) should take special care regarding Covid-19 transmission including in gastronomy, since they already are possible angle points for transmission.
+  * People working in large groups (e.g. open-plan office) or living in large groups (e.g. families) should take special care regarding Covid-19 transmission, including in gastronomy, since they already are possible angle points for transmission.

 ### Corona Conform Schooling